AndrewHung87/SchoolWork_2023Summer/README.md

-# SchoolWork_2023 Fall
+# SchoolWork_2023 Summer
-This is the page for what I've done in Fall 2023.
+This is the page for what I've done in Summer 2023.

 # The computer science projects.